twilio-professional-services/flex-project-template/docs/docs/building/template-utilities/logging.md

 Destinations are an important concept for this logging utility.
 A destination is where the logs should go.
 It can be something simple, like the browser console, or something more complex like an external logging aggregator like Datadog.

-This logging utility can support any number of destinations - by default we've added the Browser Console as a destination and automatically enabled it in the `console-log-integration` feature.
+This logging utility can support any number of destinations - by default the template sends all logs to the browser console.

 ### Writing Custom Destinations

 If you wish to provide a custom destination for the logger, you only need to add a logger directory under your `flex-hooks` folder of your feature.
-See `feature-library/console-log-integration/flex-hooks/logger/index.ts` for an example implementation.

 Each logging hook must provide an instantiated class that extends `utils/logger/destination.ts`.
-For a real-world example, see `feature-library/console-log-integration/destination/Console.ts`.

 ```ts
 import { LogLevel } from '../../../utils/logger';